 The information on deadheading calla lilies is a simple set of instructions.
-Your aim is to remove the blossom as well as make the plant more attractive.
+Your aim is to remove the blossom, as well as to make the plant more attractive.

 Use a set of garden shears or a pair of scissors to clip the stem off near the base.
 Make sure none of the bare stem is sticking up through the leaves, but leave a stub of stem near the base of the plant.